We Come to You

 CyHire also allows employers to create a profile, schedule on-campus interviews, advertise information sessions, and register for career fairs.

 When advising students about careers and opportunities, faculty and staff may find it useful to view current jobs and internships posted through CyHire.
 If you would like to register for your own faculty/staff CyHire account to view job postings and employers attending on-campus events, please register here.

 Career outcome data, including employer information, is collected from graduates six months after graduation with a guarantee that individual responses will be kept confidential.
 Therefore, data will be released to internal and external constituents in aggregated form only.
 Updated reports are typically posted late each spring semester.

 Employer Participation in the Classroom

 The College of Liberal Arts and Sciences encourages and supports interaction between campus recruiters and college faculty members.
 Individual faculty members sometimes host employers in their classrooms.
 Those organizations wishing to participate in classrooms should recognize that any material presented in such forums should correspond/compliment the classroom curriculum.
-Company “commercials”, where the bulk of the material covered is focused on marketing the organization and recruiting activities are not recommended.
+Employer “commercials”, where the bulk of the material covered is focused on marketing the organization and recruiting activities are not recommended.

 Student organizations may also be a venue for presentations.
-It should be mutually agreed upon by the organization and the company if the presentation will primarily promote the employer.
+It should be mutually agreed upon by the organization and the company that the presentation will NOT primarily promote the employer.
 Additionally, any recruiting activities (i.e., resume collection, sharing of job postings, etc.) should be coordinated with Liberal Arts and Sciences Career Services and posted on CyHire.
 Engaging in recruitment activities in classroom situations which might be outside of standard recruitment practices may jeopardize the employer’s compliance with EEO and/or DOL obligations.